ncatlab/nlab-content/pages/3/0/9/0/10903/content.md

 ### Parameterized pointed objects
  {#PointedObjects}

-A first step away from the Cartesian example [above](#CartesianWirthmuellerContexts) is the following.
+A first step away from the Cartesian example [above](#CartesianWirthmuellerContexts) towards more genuinely linear types is the following.

 +-- {: .num_defn #PointedObjectsInSlice}
 ###### Definition